ZHANGYA0/mcp-server-iqiyi/README.md

 ## License

-This project is licensed under the MIT License.
+This MCP server is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+For more details, please see the LICENSE file in the project repository.